wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 # 14. Appearances and the Reality

 >To take appearance for reality is a grievous sin and the cause of all calamities.
-You are the all-pervading, eternal and infinitely creätive awareness: consciousness.
+You are the all-pervading, eternal and infinitely creative awareness: consciousness.
 All else is local and temporary.
 Don’t forget what you are.

 **Questioner:**&ensp;Repeatedly you have said that events are causeless: a thing just happens and no cause can be assigned to it.
 Surely everything has a cause or several causes.
 How am I to understand the causelessness of things?

 **Maharaj:**&ensp;From the highest point of view, the world has no cause.

-**Q:**&ensp;But what is your own experiënce?
+**Q:**&ensp;But what is your own experience?

 **M:**&ensp;Everything is uncaused.
 The world has no cause.

-**Q:**&ensp;I am not enquiring about the causes that led to the creätion of the world.
-Who has seen the creätion of the world?
+**Q:**&ensp;I am not enquiring about the causes that led to the creation of the world.
+Who has seen the creation of the world?
 It may even be without a beginning, always existing.
 But I am not talking of the world.
 I take the world to exist — somehow.
 It contains so many things.
 Surely, each must have a cause or several causes.

-**M:**&ensp;Once you creäte for yourself a world in time and space, governed by causality, you are bound to search for and find causes for everything.
+**M:**&ensp;Once you create for yourself a world in time and space, governed by causality, you are bound to search for and find causes for everything.
 You put the question and impose an answer.

 **Q:**&ensp;My question is very simple: I see all kinds of things and I understand that each must have a cause or a number of causes.
 You say they are uncaused — from your point of view.
 But, to you nothing has been and, therefore, the question of causation does not arise.
 Yet you seem to admit the existence of things, but deny them causation.
 This is what I cannot grasp.
 Once you accept the existence of things, why reject their causes?